GENI-NSF/geni-tools/README-omni.txt

  the user is just using the default and the aggregate either speaks only 1 RSpec format or specified a default Ad format, then use that (ticket #212)
+ - If all requested aggregates (or most) speak a different AM API version than requested, switch to that.
+Note that API version changes are for the entire Omni invocation, not per aggregate. (ticket #213)

 New in v2.1:
  - Fix ugly error on createslice error (ticket #192)